 There is no requirement for children and young people to sit in the same seat every day, however this is encouraged wherever possible to minimise the number of potential contacts.
 Some seats maybe marked as being ‘out of use’ particularly the front row.
 Children and young people should not sit in any seats marked as not for use.
 Where children and young people from different school’s travel at the same time on the same school bus, the children and young people from each school should sit together as a group.

-We will be taking quick and necessary action with children and young people who do not adhere to the ‘Behaviour Protocol’ or are not following COVID-19 Government guidance and recommendations.
 If a child is removed from transport due to bad behaviour, it will then become the parent or carers responsibility to ensure their attendance at school at their own expense.

 Children and young people displaying symptoms